egjimenezg/UVaOnlineJudge_Solutions/README.md

 # UVaOnlineJudge_Solutions
-Solutions to some problems of Uva Online Judge
+My solutions to some problems of Uva Online Judge